The Ottawa – A Canadian Heritage River!

 - 5. 031G/05.Ottawa

 Google Earth will give you a less than ten-year-old satellite view of the river and what you’ll see on the river banks.
 It is very useful for planning purposes.
-There is a Chrome web version available here.
+There is no need to download the Google Earth app anymore – the Chrome browser-based version is available here; there is also an experimental version on Safari.

-2. Where To Camp/Find A Room Along The Ottawa:
+2. Where To Camp Or Find A Room Along The Ottawa:

 Finding decent campsites can be a bit of a problem.
 The closer you get to Ottawa the more likely the land is privately owned and already has a camp, cottage or house on it.
 However, there are still places to pitch a tent – and in some cases, take a room for the night.